-STEB4 | Protection of Green Wedge
+STEB5 | Protection of Green Wedge

-The area between Stebbing Green and Warehouse Road and Boxted Wood and the Braintree District Council boundary, as shown on Map 6 and the Policies Map (Map 18), is designated as a Green Wedge where the open and undeveloped nature of the open valley side is to be retained in order to respect, preserve and enhance the setting of the Stebbing Green Character Area, Boxted Wood and protect heritage assets.
+The area between Stebbing Green, New Pastures Lane, Boxted Wood and the Braintree District Council boundary, as shown on Map 6 and the Policies Map (Map 17), is designated as a Green Wedge where the open and undeveloped nature of the open valley side is to be retained in order to respect, preserve and enhance the setting and distinctive character and appearance of the Stebbing Green Character Area, Boxted Wood, the listed heritage assets and Historic Environmental Record sites.
 It will also protect their individual identities from potential speculative major strategic development proposals.
-Development proposals will only be supported in the Green Wedge if they are accompanied by a Landscape and Visual Impact Assessment and a Heritage Impact Assessment that demonstrates
+Development proposals will only be supported in the Green Wedge if they are accompanied by a Landscape and Visual Impact Assessment and a Heritage Impact Assessment that demonstrate:

-- how the predominant open nature of the landscape is retained; - that there is no harm to the setting of Stebbing Green; and - there is no harm to the setting of Boxted Wood ancient woodland.
+- how the predominant open nature of the landscape is retained; - that there is no harm to the setting of Stebbing Green; and - that there is no harm to the setting of Boxted Wood ancient woodland.